nobody-famous/alive-lsp/README-dev.md

   The REPL prompt may not be visible, just enter the command.
 * Use the Common Lisp
   [interactive debugger](https://lispcookbook.github.io/cl-cookbook/debugging.html#the-interactive-debugger).

+The REPL can be run in a shell window from the Alive-lsp directory or in the `Terminal` view at the bottom of the VSCode workbench.
+Executing in a shell window may be marginally less confusing.

 With this configuration it is possible to add `(break)` calls in the code to cause a break in the REPL.
 Note that breaks in some areas will prevent the Alive extension from completing startup.